Mhadei Wildlife Sanctuary: Tiger presence

 The Mhadei region lies along the Vagheri hills which means "abode of tiger".
-In 2011, a map showing the locations of several tiger sightings in and near Mhedai Wildlife sanctuary was prepared by the Vivekanand Environment Awareness Brigade (VEAB) at Keri.

 On 24 January 2011 government officials and a senior environmentalist found pugmarks of a tiger adult and a cub near the Anjunem dam, confirming the presence of tiger in the area.
 Parshuram Kambli, working on the dam first reported the pugmarks.
 Residents living near the dam supported the claim, stating they have been hearing the tiger roar in the past fortnight.
 In December 2010, a local resident, Pandurang Gawas, and his son saw a tiger and cub crossing the road that passes alongside the dam.
 Also in 2011, the Goa Forest Department recorded tiger pug marks in this area during the Goa Wildlife Census conducted with the help of Dehradun-based Wildlife Institute of India (WII).

-The 2010 National Tiger Conservation Authority tiger estimation described the Goa stretch of the Western Ghats as an important tiger corridor between Anshi-Dandeli Tiger Reserve in Karnataka and the Sahyadris in Maharashtra, and confirmed occupancy of tigers in the state’s forests.
+The 2010 National Tiger Conservation Authority tiger estimation described the Goa stretch of the Western Ghats as an important tiger corridor between Anshi National Park in Karnataka and the Sahyadris in Maharashtra, and confirmed occupancy of Bengal tigers in the state's forests.
 In October, 2009 poachers were arrested near Mhadei with a tiger carcass and in recent years a live adult female tiger with a cub was sighted in the area.

-The staff of the Wildernest Resort at Chorla Ghat also sighted a tiger in the region in 2009.
-Also in the Chorla Ghat area, a part of the Mhadei Wildlife Sanctuary, there was a confirmed kill of a female domestic buffalo by an adult male tiger.
-Confirmation of the presence of a male tiger came to light after villagers from Chorla and surrounding areas reported sightings and viewed pugmarks in several locations in the Chorla Ghats.

 In May 2019, camera traps recorded tigers in this sanctuary and Mollem National Park, the first records in the state since 2013.